learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 end
 ```

-A test is always going to be about setting up a state with a known result and comparing that known result or expectation to the behavior of your program, ensuring that your program behaves as you expected.
+**A test is always going to be about setting up a state with a known result and comparing that known result or expectation to the behavior of your program, thus ensuring that your program behaves as you expected.**

-There are many kind of tests, and Test Driven Development and RSpec are very complex topics, however, just focus on the semantics and meaning of the spec files and you'll be fine and get the hang of it quickly.
+There are many kind of tests, and test-driven development and RSpec are very complex topics.
+Just focus on the semantics and meaning of the spec files for now.
 It's a tremendously valuable skill to be introduced to this early.

 ### Running Our Tests

 Now that we can read our test code in our spec file, let's actually run the tests.
 We're going to execute our test program, which is going to load our real program, try to use it in a certain manner we defined in our tests, and report on the results.
 To do all this, simply run the `learn` command in your terminal, assuming you've installed the `learn-co` gem with `gem install learn-co`.

 The `learn` command loads RSpec to run the tests.
 RSpec will automatically look in a directory called `spec` and try to execute all files ending in `_spec.rb`.
 So you type in `learn`, RSpec is loaded, RSpec finds the file `spec/current_age_for_birth_year_spec.rb`, and it executes that code.

 RSpec is just ruby, so everything in our test file `spec/current_age_for_birth_year_spec.rb` must be valid Ruby.

-So to run your tests, just type `learn` in this lab's directory.
+So, once again, to run your tests, go into your terminal and type `learn` in this lab's directory.

-### Understanding Test Output
+#### Understanding Test Output

-When you run the tests with the `learn` command you're going to get the results of the test.
+When you run the tests with the `learn` command you're going to see the results of the test in your console.
 RSpec will report on what is working and what is broken and why.

 When you run this lab's test suite with `learn`, before writing any solution code in `current_age_for_birth_year.rb`, you'll see output similar to:

 ```
 current_age_for_birth_year method